SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Experiments

 \subsection{\csim as a Diagnostic Framework}

 As noted earlier, the images we curate in \csim contain several variations -- ranging from $5$ different weather and daytime conditions, rural and urban map layouts, and $12$ different height and pitch combinations (see Fig.~\ref{fig:carla_uavid_pixel_prop} for variations in class distributions).
-We curate images under such diverse conditions in a \textit{controlled manner} -- ensuring the same spatial coordinates for $(h, \theta)$ variations, same spatial coordinates and $(h, \theta)$ settings across different weather and daytime conditions, same number of images across layouts.
+We curate images under such diverse conditions in a \textit{controlled manner} -- ensuring the same spatial coordinates for $(h, \theta)$ variations, same spatial coordinates and $(h, \theta)$ settings across different weather and daytime conditions, the same number of images across layouts.

 This allows us to assess the sensitivity of trained models to one factor of variation ($h$, $\theta$, daytime, weather, map layout) by changing that specific aspect.
 We summarize some takeaways from such experiments in Table.~\ref{table:s2s_all}.

 In Table.~\ref{table:s2s_all} (a), we show how models trained in a certain weather condition are best at generalizing to the same condition at test-time.
 We make similar observations for daytime variations in Table.~\ref{table:s2s_all} (b).
 In Table.~\ref{table:s2s_all} (c), we show how models trained in rural conditions fail to perform well in urban test-time conditions and vice-versa.
-In Table.~\ref{table:s2s_all} (d), we evaluate a model trained under moderate $(h=35, \theta=45^{\circ})$ conditions under different $(h, \theta)$ variations.
+In Table.~\ref{table:s2s_all} (d), we evaluate a model trained under moderate $(h=35$m$, \theta=45^{\circ})$ conditions under different $(h, \theta)$ variations.
 We find that as altitudes increase, trained models are better at recognizing objects from oblique ($\theta\in(0^{\circ}, 90^{\circ})$) viewpoints.
-We provide exhaustive quantitative comparisons in Sec.~\ref{diagnostic} of the appendix.
+We provide exhaustive quantitative comparisons in Sec.~\ref{sec:diagnostic_exp} in the appendix.